West Ham United 0-2 Manchester United

 Referee Mike Dean showed Feghouli a straight red card after the midfielder's 15th-minute challenge on Phil Jones.

-Replays showed it was more of a coming together between two players committed to winning the ball than a reckless challenge meant to cause harm.
+Replays showed it was more of a coming together between two players committed to winning the ball than a reckless tackle meant to cause harm.

-Antonio Valencia was guilty of an astonishing miss for the visitors before substitute Juan Mata scored from 10 yards after Marcus Rashford's clever pass.
+Antonio Valencia was guilty of an astonishing miss for the visitors before Juan Mata scored from 10 yards after a clever pass by fellow substitute Marcus Rashford.

 Zlatan Ibrahimovic was one of three players offside when he doubled the lead after Pedro Obiang's clearance fell to Ander Herrera.